 You must send your union a copy of the complaint you file with OLMS, with all attachments.
 In addition, you must give OLMS a written statement of when you sent the copy of the complaint to your union and how it was delivered (such as regular mail, certified mail, in person, etc.).

 Where to File

-You should file your complaint with the nearest OLMS field office listed on page 4.
+You should file your complaint with the nearest OLMS field office.
 If you have any questions about filing a complaint, contact the nearest OLMS field office.

 Initial Review and Determination

 After receiving a bill of rights complaint, the Director of an OLMS District Office will obtain any necessary additional information, primarily from you (the complainant) and the union (the respondent), to determine if there is a reasonable basis for your complaint.
 The purpose for making this determination is to screen out complaints which either (1) are based on matters that are clearly not covered by the bill of rights sections of the regulations, or (2) have no reasonable basis in fact.
 The District Director's responsibility is to gather facts impartially and make an objective decision.
 He or she does not determine the merits of your complaint, obtain evidence for your use in proving your case, or serve as your adviser.